-Getting Together on Social Economy and Diversity Topics
+Coming Together on Topics of Social Economy and Diversity

-The final stage of the SoDivers adventure got together our divers, partnering organizations, trainers and colleagues from the local mission driven organizations.
-This was a time to network and discuss the possible cooperations and build on the newly gained during the summer in Bachevo, knowledge and skills.
+The final stage of the SoDivers adventure brought together our Divers, partnering organizations, trainers and colleagues from the local mission driven organizations.
+This was a time to network and discuss possible cooperations, and build on the newly gained knowledge and skills during the summer in Bachevo.

 SoDivers for Social Economy

-Stephen Hamill and Keith Mason from CEIS Ayrshire shared the Scottish experience of Social Economy with a lot of interesting information about the model of working, practical aspects of the job of CEIS Ayrshire as a social enterprise and in support of the communities.
-They also shared the challenges, local decisions and opportunities referred the Covid crisis, as well as their shift to online work and the new online solutions they elaborated or working with local social entrepreneurs.
+Stephen Hamill and Keith Mason from CEIS Ayrshire shared the Scottish experience of Social Economy with a lot of interesting information about the model of working, and practical aspects of the job of CEIS Ayrshire as a social enterprise and in support of the communities.
+They also shared the challenges, local decisions and opportunities referring to the Covid crisis, as well as their shift to remote work and the new online solutions they founded while working with local social entrepreneurs.

-CEIS Ayrshire is a social enterprise based in the West of Scotland that delivers a range of services including employability, employer engagement, recruitment and retention services and workforce development services, community engagement and capacity building, skills and training services and community regeneration services.
+CEIS Ayrshire is a social enterprise based in the West of Scotland that delivers a range of services including employability, employer engagement, recruitment and retention services, workforce development services, community engagement and capacity building, skills and training services and community regeneration services.

-CEIS Ayrshire approach is to client centered business, built around a core set of values, including commitment to achieve the best for each individual jobseeker, no matter how distant from the labour market, and meeting the needs of employers.
+CEIS Ayrshire approach surrounds client-centered business, built around a core set of values, including commitment to achieve the best for each individual jobseeker, no matter how distant from the labour market, and meeting the needs of employers.
 Working with local communities to develop and create opportunities and sustainable projects created from the bottom up.
 CEIS have a strong track record on supporting youths from various backgrounds with training and employment, as well as one of supporting businesses, social enterprises and social entrepreneurs in improving their business skills and help to develop sustainable businesses across Scotland.

 Fruitful discussion with colleagues and participants followed the presentation and many remarks and comparisons between the countries were made regarding the social economy reality and the governmental support during the health crises.